SmithBradleyC/jsPsych_Online_Experiments/PsychoPy/README.md

 The adaptations I've made to the JavaScript library are to allow the code to save the data through the php code provided.
 You'll need to include the write_data.php file in the directory/folder that you are hosting this experiment (the index.html file) on (see line 4 to select the folder you want data to be saved to).
 You'll also need to set all permissions for the directories appropriately on the server you're using.
 See [here](https://github.com/SmithBradleyC/jsPsych_Online_Experiments/tree/master/uManitoba_Server#finding=your-umanitoba-server-account).

 #### Crediting SONA Participants

+[Official page from PsychoPy](https://www.psychopy.org/online/onlineParticipants.html) but it doesn't get to specifics yet.

 The University of Manitoba uses the SONA system to credit participants with course credit.
 SONA allows online experiments and automatic crediting for those experiments.
 To do this:
 - Set up a SONA online experiment